j-mohammadi/RL-RacingCar/README.md

 ![keys](https://user-images.githubusercontent.com/66775006/215758287-b4b956c2-6d9c-40a9-932b-a46cf5ab7c2e.png)

-All actions possible are thus combinations of those actions: for instance pressing the left key and the forward keys makes the car both increase its velocity and turn to the left.
+All actions possible are thus combinations of those actions: for instance pressing both the left key and the forward key makes the car both increase its velocity and turn to the left.

 ### Input of the Neural Network